 Huntsville Hospital can use any medical equipment that you are able to donate (crutches, walkers, etc).
 This is especially needed now as more people are without health care coverage.
 Please drop off equipment in the church office.

 New Futures is a homeless shelter that allows families to remain together in a safe, family friendly environment.
-Good Shepherd partners with New Futures through financial donations to the facility, a weekly shared meal, tutoring on an as needed basis (for children as well as adults pursuing their GED or other educational opportunities), occasional yard work, donation of needed items (to include paper products, cleaning supplies, hygiene items, food items, as well as more permanent items as needed), providing rides to our church when requested, meeting additional needs as they arise, and assistance transitioning into personal homes.
+Good Shepherd partners with New Futures through financial donations to the facility, occasional yard work, donation of needed items (to include paper products, cleaning supplies, hygiene items, food items, as well as more permanent items as needed), providing rides to our church when requested, meeting additional needs as they arise, and assistance transitioning into personal homes.
 We believe that the power of relationship is what transforms lives; therefore we strive to establish ongoing relationships with the residents of New Futures.
-Contact Sarah at email@example.com if you would like to get plugged in to this ministry.
+Contact Sarah at firstname.lastname@example.org if you would like to get plugged in to this ministry.

 Red Cross Emergency Shelter